Knguyen-dev/cs-notes/linux-notes/file_perms.md

 # Updates owner only
 chown kevin <filename>

-# Updates owner and gorup
+# Updates owner and group
 chown kevin:KbizzzyyCorp <filename>
 ```

 #### Using Chmod (Change mode)
-First let's understand the linuxing number system:
+First let's understand the linux numbering system:
 - r = 4
 - w = 2
 - x = 1

 So a read gets 4, write gets 2, and a execute gets one.
-Now looking at an exmaple:
+Now looking at an example:

 ```
 -rw-rw-r--